learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ![png](index_files/index_57_0.png)

-Notice how The training and validation accuracy don't diverge as much as before!
+Notice how the training and validation accuracy don't diverge as much as before.
 Unfortunately, the validation accuracy doesn't reach rates much higher than 70%.
-It does seem like we can still improve the model by training much longer.
+It does seem like you can still improve the model by training much longer.

 ```python